Posted By Author on October 5, 2021

 A colonoscopy is a screening test used to prevent colorectal cancer.
 While once recommended at age 50, the American Cancer Society now advises colonoscopies for adults over age 45.
 After taking the bowel prep solution, a scope is used to view the colon and rectum and remove polyps, if necessary.

-Our board certified gastroenterology specialists provide high-quality health care right here in Charleston, SC.
+Our board certified gastroenterologist provide high-quality health care right here in Charleston, SC.
+So, prepare for your first gastroenterology appointment or annual appointment today.
 With four Lowcountry locations to choose from, you won’t have to travel far from home to find much-needed relief!

 Visit us at one of our conveniently located offices: